Warning The Dorchester Market Car Boot Fund is open from 9am on Monday 9 September and closes at 11:59pm on Sunday 27 October 2024.

 • a copy of your equal opportunities policy

-Dorset Council will share basic data information regarding your application with other local grant managers/funding streams.
+We will share basic data regarding your application with other local grant managers/funding streams.
 This will enable us to make informed funding decisions, avoid duplication of funding and ensure value for money is achieved through our grant making processes.
-Dorset Council will also ensure that applicants data is stored appropriately.
-See details of our Data Privacy and GDPR policy.
+We will also make sure that your data is stored appropriately.
+See our Data Privacy and GDPR policy.

-As stated in Section E.2, the details of this application will be available for public inspection.
-If you are unsure about what this means please discuss your concerns with Dorset Council first.
+The details of this application will be available for public inspection.
+If you are unsure what this means, contact us to discuss your concerns.

 Community engagement project officer